BloomTech-Labs/upnext/README.md

 git clone https://github.com/lambda-school-labs/seenmykid.git
 ```

-Move to the cloned directory in your terminal and navigate to the server directory and install dependencies with yarn.
+Navigate in the local repo to the `server` directory, then install dependencies with yarn.

 ```bash
 cd seenmykid/server
 yarn
 ```

-After installation, run `yarn start` to start the server.
+Run `yarn start` to start the server.
-Now move to the client directory and once again run install dependencies.
+Now move to the client directory and once again install dependencies.

 ```bash
 cd ../client
 yarn
 ```

 Now run `yarn start` to begin the development server.
-Browse to http://localhost:5000 to see changes you make to the application in realtime.
+Browse to http://localhost:3000 to see changes you make to the application in realtime.

 ### Running Automated Tests

-Testing was done using Jest.
-All of our tests can be run by running `npm run tests` in your terminal from the root of the project directory.
+Testing will be done using Jest.
+Run tests using `yarn tests` in your terminal from the root of the project directory.

 ```bash
 # This is an explanation of the following test, including what we are testing for.